 Agree on terms of separation

-Talk to bill collectors at least once to try to resolve the issue — even if you don’t think you owe the debt, can’t repay it immediately, or think the collector is contacting you by mistake.
-If after talking to them and you establish a relationship, be prepared to negotiate a repayment plan based on what you can afford.
+You may be tempted to ignore debt collectors.
+Don’t.
+Talk to creditors at least once to try to resolve the issue — even if you don’t think you owe the debt, can’t repay it immediately, or think the collector is contacting you by mistake.
+If after talking to them you establish a working relationship, be prepared to negotiate.
+Suggest a repayment plan based on what you can afford.
 Or, depending on the amount of the bill, offer to pay one lump sum; the creditor might be willing to accept a reduced amount.

 Learn how you’re protected

-If the phone calls and letters become a nuisance, know that you have rights.
-Debt collectors may not:
+If the phone calls and letters become a nuisance, know that you have consumer rights against debt collectors.
+Creditors may not:

 - Harass you, use profanity or threaten you with violence.